 Building the most effective fitness program for yourself or your clients is important to be able to reach your goals safely and sustainably in the shortest amount of time possible.
 There’s a big difference between a workout out and a training program.
 A workout is a singular day of training whereas a training program is a strategic plan and execution of workouts to get you closer and closer to your goals.
 A training program is the culmination of multiple workouts that all follow a similar goal in order to achieve progressive overload.
-The goal from person to person will vary, but whether it be weight loss, building a better physique, getting a stronger squat, building a bigger bench or a sport specific performance goal, the same rules apply.
-Regardless of your goals, you want to be able to maximize your gains without risk of an injury and reach your goal in the shortest amount of time possible.
+The goal from person to person will vary, but whether it be weight loss, building a better physique, getting a stronger squat, building a bigger bench, or a sport-specific performance goal, the same rules apply.
+Regardless of your goals, you want to be able to maximize your gains without the risk of injury and reach your goal in the shortest amount of time possible.

 We know we need to continue to challenge ourselves in order to continue to make progress towards our goals.
 This principle is called progressive overload.
 We can accomplish this in one of two ways:

 Linear progression occurs when we take one variable (typically the amount of load or resistance) and make it progressively more challenging.